xkyrux/Sleepless-Bot/README.md

-# Build My Bot
+# Share My Bot
- This is the official Build My Bot
+ This is the official Share My Bot

 [Discord](https://discord.gg/vgPEmsv)